 Credit An issuer of debt securities may fail to make interest payments or repay principal when due, in whole or in part.
 Changes in an issuer's financial strength or in a security's or government's credit rating may affect a security's value.
 Mortgage-backed securities that are not issued by U.S. government agencies may have a greater risk of default because neither the U.S. government nor an agency or instrumentality have guaranteed or provided credit support to them.
 The credit quality of most asset-backed securities depends primarily on the credit quality of the underlying assets and the amount of credit support (if any) provided to the securities.
 While securities issued by Ginnie Mae are backed by the full faith and credit of the U.S. government, not all securities of the various U.S. government agencies are, including those of Fannie Mae and Freddie Mac.
 Also, guarantees of principal and interest payments do not apply to market prices, yields or the Fund's share price.
-While the U.S. government has, in the past, provided financial support to Fannie Mae and Freddie Mac, the U.S. government is not obligated by law to do so and no assurance can be given that the U.S. government will do so in the future.
+While the U.S. government has, in the past, provided financial support to Fannie Mae and Freddie Mac, the U.S. government will do so in the future.